 NISM offers an e-learning certificate program in modern commodity warehousing.

-According to an institute news release, the e-learning certificate programme is being offered by NISM as an integrated self-paced learning course that eventually fulfils the desire of the warehousing business in order to improve standards of professionalism in Indian commodity warehousing.
+According to an institute news release, the e-learning certificate program is being offered by NISM as an integrated self-paced learning course that eventually fulfils the desire of the warehousing business in order to improve standards of professionalism in Indian commodity warehousing.

 The training will assist meet the requirement for a strong push toward modern and scientific storage at a time when the commodity warehousing business is poised for exponential growth in tandem with the rise of the food processing industry.